VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 #### Parameters
 - `DeltaSeconds`: The time elapsed since the last movement update.
-- `Output`: Reference to `FCharacterMovementComponentAsyncOutput`, used to update the character's state.
+- `Output`: Reference to `FCharacterMovementComponentAsyncInputOutput`, used to update the character's state.

 #### Behavior
 - Checks the character's role and updates the crouched state if necessary.